 Peter was German, 6’1” tall, 28 year old mystic with a body that closely resembled Michaelangelo’s David.
 I would gaze at the shape of his knees, arch of his foot or broad perfect shoulders – strong enough to lift me over his head like a ballet dancer – and just seeing any part of him would evoke waves of desire on all levels of my being, body and soul.

-To accurately portray the darkness that I ended up being submerged in – dragged into it, like being tied to a nuclear submarine moving to the bottom of the ocean – then you need to at least have a sense of the light.
+To accurately portray the darkness that I ended up being submerged in and dragged into it was like being tied to a nuclear submarine moving to the bottom of the ocean.
+To understand the darkness you need to have a sense of the light.
 The light we were in.
-The light we were, the light that burned without ceasing, the light of my soul and his ablaze with God and the simple sweetness of human love.
+The light we were.
+The light that burned without ceasing.
+The light of my soul and his ablaze with God and the simple sweetness of human love.

 Movies like the Titanic are record-breaking blockbusters not because of big budgets and amazing special effects.
 They capture a glimpse of the love we know exists.
 Most people have never known it directly and will never live it for themselves.
 Many people over the course of history have.
 It doesn’t seem to matter.